-I’m surprised that there was no game crashes.
-On my PS4 PRO things ran smoothly, but soon after, things tend to get stuck, not fluent at all…It’s just frustrating.
+I’m surprised that there were no game crashes.
+On my PS4 PRO things ran smoothly, but soon after, things tended to get stuck, not fluid at all…It’s just frustrating.
 But, let’s go further, I don’t want to spend my words on every bug I’ve encountered, it would take too much of this review.

 When it comes to graphics, we can point this game towards the PS3.
-I don’t mind, the graphics are not what measures the quality of some game.
-The real problem is when you run fast and the engine tries to render and load the textures, it’s just too slow and you feel all that issues with your eyes.
+I don’t mind, the graphics are not what measures the quality of a game.
+The real problem is when you run fast and the engine tries to render and load the textures, it’s just too slow and you feel all those issues with your eyes.
 I love that comic artwork and I love the audio dubs.
-Even some comments from Strife are good enough, which makes me want an AAA title featuring Strife and only him.
+Even some comments from Strife are good enough, which makes me want a AAA title featuring Strife and only him.